eclipse-dataspacetck/dcp-tck/README.md

 ### 2.1 Running instance of the system-under-test

 The system under test (SUT) must be running and reachable via the network.
-If a SUT consists of several microservices, it is allowed to only launch the microservices that are required for the tests.
+If a SUT consists of several microservices, it is permitted to only launch the microservices that are required for the tests.
 For example, if you want to test the VPP, then only the microservice that processes Presentation Queries is required.

 Further, the SecureTokenService must be running and reachable via the network.
 The TCK will use the SecureTokenService